 - Any kind of protein, like seafood, pork, chicken, beef, and turkey

-- Eggs and high fat dairy items, including heavy whipping cream, butter, and most kinds of cheeses
+- Eggs and high fat dairy items, including heavy whipping cream (watch out for hidden carbs), butter, and most kinds of cheeses

 - Snacks like roasted flavored almonds, macadamia nuts, pumpkin seeds, and olives

 - Basic cooking and baking ingredients, such as cooking oils, vinegars, mustard, mayonnaise, almond flour, coconut flour, and dried spices